Locietta/xanmod-kernel-WSL2/README.md

 **NOTE:** To make the kernel update applied, you have to reboot WSL2 (namely, `wsl --shutdown` and open a fresh WSL2 instance).

-> If you are interested in how we handle install and update, see [scoop manifest](https://github.com/Locietta/sniffer/blob/master/bucket/xanmod-WSL2.json) for this kernl.
+> If you are interested in how we handle install and update with scoop, see [scoop manifest](https://github.com/Locietta/sniffer/blob/master/bucket/xanmod-WSL2.json) for this kernl.

 ## Miscs